Bert Oldfield

 William Albert Stanley Oldfield (9 September 1894 – 10 August 1976) was an Australian cricketer and businessman.
 He played for New South Wales and Australia as a wicket-keeper.
 Oldfield's 52 stumpings during his Test career remains a record several decades after his final Test.

 Early life

-Oldfield was born in Alexandria, a suburb of Sydney, the seventh child of John William Oldfield, an upholsterer born in Manchester and his Australian wife Mary Gregory.
+Oldfield was born in Alexandria, a suburb of Sydney, the seventh and youngest child of John William Oldfield, an upholsterer born in Manchester and his Australian wife Mary Gregory.

 Military service

 During World War I, Oldfield served with the army in the first Australian Imperial Force as a Corporal in the 15th Field Ambulance.
 He was wounded and knocked unconscious at Ypres Salient in 1917, and spent six months recovering from shell shock.
 At the conclusion of the war, he was selected to be part of the Australian Imperial Forces cricket team, which played 28 first-class matches in Britain, South Africa, and Australia between May 1919 and February 1920.